aiplanethub/5-week_Data_Science_Bootcamp/week-0/147-Python Basics and Intro to Data Types.md

 * When writing code in Python, it's important to ensure that your code can be easily understood by others, say by your friend who wants to see your code.
 * Python ignores everything after the hash mark and up to the end of the line.
 You can insert them anywhere in your code!
 * A shortcut for adding comments is by using CTRL + /
+Simply select all the lines you want to comment out, then press Ctrl + /, and all the lines will get commented out!